Intergen-NZ/modern-apps-grad-handbook/README.md

     1. [Podcasts](#)

 ## Welcome
-Hi, welcome to Intergen :)
+Welcome to Intergen!

-This list includes most of the tools and technologies you'll be working with when you start. **We do not expect you to go off and learn everything about these before you get here.** Instead, take a look at our technology stack in the areas that interest you the most.
-This guide is also designed to serve as a reference while you're at Intergen.
+This list includes many of the tools and technologies used by the Modern Applications team at Intergen. **We do not expect you to go off and learn everything about these before you get here.** Instead, take a look at our technology stack in the areas that interest you the most.
+This guide is also designed to serve as a quick reference for current Intergenites :)

-## General / Admin

 ## Languages